-After students became familiar with the functions of the LED photoreceptor, I prompted them with these questions: Compare the voltage reading as you move the LED closer and further from a light source and Compare the voltage reading as you point the LED at different colors of light from a light source.
+After students became familiar with the functions of the LED photoreceptor, I prompted them with these questions: Compare the voltage reading as you move the LED closer and further from a light source and compare the voltage reading as you point the LED at different colors of light from a light source.
 The students were then given this challenge: Make a photoreceptor apparatus that will accurately read and interpret a secret signal sent from the teacher’s light source.
 This signal will be sent under cover, so the student will only be able to interpret the signal from the volt meters they are provided.
 They will need to interpret the signal at a distance.
 I have settled on 15 cm, but depending on the amount of challenge you want to provide, you can adjust your distance accordingly.
 Then the entire area was covered with a box or sheet so that the students can only see the voltmeters.
 When they are ready to test, I sent a signal or series of signals.
 A likely signal from the teacher might be “red for 1 second and then blue for 2 seconds” and based on the challenge you want to provide to your students you could send more simple or more complicated sets of signals.

 In Figure 5, the picture on the left shows it set up at a distance of about 15 cm from the source.
 Pictured is only 1 of the voltmeters, but the student would have 2 or 3 voltmeters attached so that the signal for LED 1, 2 and 3 could be read simultaneously.